 Threema Work Compared to:

-Besides Threema Work, there are several other business messengers that claim to be security-focused and privacy-aware: Wire, Amazon’s Wickr, Stashcat, and Teamwire.
+Besides Threema Work, there are several other business messengers that claim to be security-focused and privacy-aware: Wire, Amazon’s Wickr, and Stashcat.
 In many respects, however, the different solutions approach security and privacy in very different ways, of which some are neither security-focused nor privacy-aware.
 For example, some of the so-called “secure” services lack data-protection basics such as consistent end-to-end encryption, or their architecture isn’t decentralized.

 On the other hand, the differences among secure business messengers are less striking as far as features are concerned.
 While some services support audio and video conferences, most of them don’t apply end-to-end encryption to conference calls.
 Thanks to Threema MDM, all configuration options are always available in Threema Work, even if no MDM system is available.
 Furthermore, no additional services are required to send “messenger newsletters” to the entire staff or to individual departments when using Threema Work.